Usually, you get what you pay for. With MarketMuse Premium you get even more.

 - Get much more done.

-Everyone on your content team will love MarketMuse Content Briefs because they ensure quality content on the first draft.
+Everyone on your content team will love MarketMuse Content Briefs because they ensure quality content on the initial draft.
 You’ll get better content, faster!

 Our content briefs provide writers with reliable guidance and repeatable KPIs.
 We do this by analyzing the content landscape surrounding a topic.
 With the help of our advanced topic modeling systems, we create a well-structured and highly-detailed outline.